GSG-G9/choose-your-side/README.md

 #### Meals Page

-Here you will find a search bar to enter----
+Here you will find a search bar to enter the meal type you want to look for recipes for

 #### COVID Page

-Here you will find a search bar to look for----
+Here you will find a search bar to look for the country you want to know Covid statistics about

 ### How We Do this :-